ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_communication_SOP.md

 > Dear [name/s of contributor/s],
 >
-> I am writing about your paper (Cell Types of the Human Retina and Its Organoids at Single-Cell Resolution) which has been published in the HCA Data Portal. (https://data.humancellatlas.org/explore/projects/1dddae6e-3753-48af-b20e-fa22abad125d)
+> I am writing about your paper [Name of Paper] which has been published in the HCA Data Portal.
+[Link to Paper in Data Portal]
 >
 > We are now wrangling projects with appropriate expression matrices from the HCA DCP to CellxGene.
 I was wondering if you would be interested in submitting your analysis files to the Cellxgene visualization portal?
 >